share-ready video preset

 FAQ

-No. The route is designed around local inspection, capability checks, and still-frame capture in the browser.
+No. The page is designed around local inspection, capability checks, and still-frame capture in the browser.

 Open in Picmu